geeksblabla/geeksblabla.com/episodes/episode-0067.md

 0:46:00 - Parallel Programming

-0:54:00- when we should start using ngrx
+0:54:00 - When we should start using ngrx

 1:02:00 - Self-driving cars updates